 PSQF:5199 Topical Workshop in Psychological and Quantitative Foundations arr.

 School, educational, and counseling psychology and allied disciplines; for professionals and graduate students in education, mental health, social services, related fields.

-Introduction to field of school psychology; becoming competent practitioners and leaders in school and community settings; roles and functions of school psychologists; ethical standards and issues in the profession of psychology; legal issues involved in practice of school psychology; current topics and trends.
-Corequisites: PSQF:7224.
+Introduction to health service/school psychology; becoming competent leaders in health service in community settings; roles and functions of psychologists in health service; ethical standards, issues, and professional practices related to health service psychology; legal issues; current topics and trends.

 Training and practice in assessment of gifted children.
-Same as RCE:5226.
+Same as CSED:5226.